Schellenberg smuggling incident: Third trial

 On January 10, 2019, the Dalian Intermediate People's Court announced that it will open a trial at 8 am on January 14 to hear the case of Schellenberg smuggling drugs.
 More than 50 people attended the trial on the 14th, including four Canadian embassy staff, the public, and Chinese and foreign journalists.
 Schellenberg reportedly asked the court to stop Canadian media from hearing the trial, according to Chinese media sources.
 In court, prosecutors added accusations that Schellenberg had participated in and played a major role in international drug trafficking organizations.
 Xu Qing, who never appeared in the first and second trials, testified in court for more than an hour.
 The court adjourned for an hour at noon and resumed its hearing at 1:30 pm.
 The total length of the trial was about 13 hours.
 On the same day, the court found Schellenberg guilty and sentenced him to death and confiscation of all personal property for drug trafficking, agreeing with the judgement of the second trial.
 Zhang said Schellenberg would appeal the sentence.
-The appeal was denied on August 10, 2021, although the Supreme People's Court has not yet decided whether the execution may take place.
+The appeal was denied on August 10, 2021.